makrai/notes/li19-speech-db-mental-survey.md

 * aphasic speech corpora, Westerhout and Monachesi15 developed a corpus
   * CoDAS with six participants.
 In this pilot study, they introduced basic
-  * The Cambridge Cookie-Theft Corpus is an audio corpus consisting of
+  * The Cambridge Cookie-Theft Corpus is an audio corpus
     * two tasks:
       * the Boston Cookie-Theft picture description task16 and a
       * spontaneous speech task, which contains a semiprompted monologue (where